-We have no idea which of those larger numbers is the best choice, and trying to cleverly figure out the best choice is just going to get us into trouble.
-Instead, we enumerate all possibilities by brute force, and continue the decision process recursively for each one.
+But we have no idea which of those larger numbers is the best choice, and trying to cleverly figure out the best choice is too much work, and it's only going to get us into trouble anyway.
+Instead, we enumerate all possibilities by brute force, and let the Recursion Fairy evaluate each one.

 The subset of numbers we can consider as the next element depends only on the last number we decided to include.
-Thus, we can simplify our picture of the decision procedure by discarding all the other numbers that we've already processed.
+Thus, we can simplify our picture of the decision process by discarding everything to the left of the bar except the last number we decided to include.

-The remaining numbers are just a suffix of the original input array.
+The remaining sequence of numbers is just a suffix of the original input array.
 Thus, if we think of the input array A[1..n] as a global variable, we can formally express our recursive problem in terms of indices as follows: